gunash-portfolio/currency_exchange/README.md

     ```sh
     cd currency-conversion-app

-3.Open the index.html file in your preferred web browser.
+3. Open the `index.html` file in your preferred web browser.